Build Your Own Team of Agents

 You are still the lead

 No matter how well configured, the agents work for you.
-You set the standards, define the procedures, write the rules, review the plans, and approve the output before it ships.
+You set the standards, write the rules, review the plans, and approve the output before it ships.
+You can message any teammate mid-work to redirect their approach or add constraints.
+If someone’s heading down the wrong path, you intervene directly.

 As I wrote in AI gives you speed, not quality, the code the agent produces is your responsibility.
 Agents still make mistakes, context windows have limits, and coordination isn’t perfect.
 More parallelism without oversight is just more chaos, faster.